 Ashwagandha (Withania somnifera) is one of the most powerful herbs in Ayurvedic healing.
-This ancient remedy has remarkable stress-relieving properties.
+One of the main benefits of Ashwagandha is its remarkable stress-relieving properties.
 And stands shoulder to shoulder with some of the most potent drugs used to treat depression and anxiety.

 In Sanskrit, Ashwagandha means “smell of horse”.
 Meaning this herb imparts the strength and vigor of a stallion.

 Ashwagandha is native to India, Pakistan and Sri Lanka.
 And is now being grown in other regions including the United States.